Faith Defined

 As with almost all of my Scripture quotes, this one is from the New King James Version.
 Unfortunately, this and many other translations fail to do it justice in conveying the total meaning of the verse.
 Here is the same verse in the Amplified Version, which does a far better job of translation from the Greek:

-Every promise of God is received by this process, so it is crucial that we understand how faith works.
-I’ve already discussed how to develop your faith in God and His Word in my fourth article on Healing.
+Every promise of God is received by faith, so it is crucial that we understand how faith works.
+I’ve already discussed how to develop your faith in God and His Word in my fourth article on Divine Healing.
 Now I want to delve into this concept more deeply and explain both how it works and how it relates to prayer.

 Here are a couple of definitions from the original Greek: